Foamimi/Eldryn-Extended---HD-Quests/README.md

 ### Snag the megapatch from here for the **GENERAL** section: [ [DOWNLOAD](https://github.com/Foamimi/Redoran-Extended---Textures/blob/master/Redoran%20Extended%20-%20Textures%20-%20General%20Patch.7z) ] ("View raw" button)

 Place the newly downloaded file into the area where you designated Redoran's Download folder to go.
 Once placed, you should see it on the right side of MO2 in the downloads tab with a red triangle next to the name.
 If it isn't, sort by Filetime (may need to do it twice) and it will flip the downloads to most recent.
-Double-click it, then proceed to installation.
-Name it **[NoDelete] [03.011] Redoran Extended - Textures - General Megapatch**, and place the .esp directly AFTER X.
+If it still isn't showing, tick the Hidden Files box at the bottom of the Downloads tab.
+Once you see the file, double-click it, then proceed to installation.
+Name it **[NoDelete] [03.011] Redoran Extended - Textures - General Megapatch**, and place the .esp directly AFTER ORM-Arvak.esp.

 ## Miscellaneous (OPTIONAL!
 FEEL FREE TO SKIP!)